d-koppenhagen/k9n.dev/blog/2020-08-my-development-setup.md

 **Thank you**

-Special thanks go to [Ferdinand Malcher](https://twitter.com/fmalcher01) for revising this article.
+Special thanks goes to [Ferdinand Malcher](https://twitter.com/fmalcher01) for revising this article.

 <hr>